dwarvesf/playground/Market report/market-report-sept-2024.md

 ### Contextual Retrieval: A New Embedding Technique for RAG system

-Anthropic's introduction of Contextual Retrieval marks a significant advancement in how AI models access and utilize background knowledge.
+Anthropic's introduction of [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval) marks a new advancement in how AI models access and utilize background knowledge.
 Traditional Retrieval-Augmented Generation (RAG) solutions often strip away context when encoding information, leading to failures in retrieving relevant data.

 We see Contextual Retrieval addressing this gap by: